beamsummit/beam-intro-las-vegas-2019/README.md

 **Python Requirements**

-For Python, we use [virtualenv](https://virtualenv.pypa.io/en/latest/installation/) to create an isolated environment.
+For Python, we use [virtualenv](https://virtualenv.pypa.io/en/latest/installation/) to create an isolated environmenti.
+Also, we rely on [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to run jobs on Flink.

 **Google Cloud Requirements**